taher-software/Awesome-Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Javascript project 1 : Awesome Books
-In this project, we will built a basic website that allows users to add/remove books from a list.
+In this project, we built a basic website that allows users to add/remove books from a list.
 We achieved that by using JavaScript objects and arrays.
 ## Built With 🔨

 - HTML